rkgofiitk/academic-issues.github.io/Topics/teaching_in_mother_tongue.md

-# Tech Education in Vernacular Languages
+# Technical Education in Vernacular Languages

 I had an enriching experience talking to an audience of educators in Odia at BITS, Mesra.
 The 3-day workshop was sponsored by AICTE under a scheme called VANNI.
 The